fairfield-university-is510-fall2017/final-project-the-first-order/ReadMe.md

 ![ Week 1 Yards Gained](https://github.com/fairfield-university-is510-fall2017/final-project-the-first-order/blob/master/Charts/Avg_Total_W1_Yards_Per_Team.png)

 During the first week of the 2016 season, **New Orleans Saints** gained the greatest number of yards.

+### Conclusion
+In conlusion, after some initial analysis, it is believed that the NFL will not be a good sport for our Supreme Leader.
+The season is too short, and while when the ball is in play it does provide entertainment, the continual interuptions by non space worth flying machines, or wheeled speeders may cause the Supreme Leader to build a new Starkiller base merely to destroy the planet.
+Also while the best team at present could be considered to be the New England Patriots, not even Snoke would be willing to support them.